ryanbradshawcodes/My-Website/content/project/data-collection-2.md

 * If I remain ahead of schedule I will then look into further improvements to the model
   * Looking at data regarding aerosols
   * Not dealing with live data since this will be a major challenge with little reward for the report

+## 10/1/24

+### Action points

+* Deciding which satellite datasets to use from the ones I have available
+* Working on finely selecting the data to access around the key GSP I'm considering
+* E-mailed for support